dswann101164/azure-noob-blog/posts/2025-12-02-will-ai-replace-azure-administrators-by-2030.md

 That query is better than what I would've written manually.
 It's cleaner, handles nulls properly, and includes a cost estimate I would've forgotten.

 **This is real.
 This is happening now.
 Not in 2030.**

+For more on integrating AI into daily Azure operations, see our guide on [the 3-hour debugging rule](/blog/azure-debugging-ai-rule/) and [AI collaboration workflows](/blog/azure-ai-collaboration-gap/).

 Here's what else AI can do today that I used to get paid for: